alaricli/tcg-backend/README.md

 # competition
-building a web application for information regarding a competition
+building a web application for information about a competition